Skip to main content

 Must-Try Dishes: Chicken shawarma wrap, Falafel plate, Beef kefta

-What makes it special: No-frills Mediterranean plates and wraps with fast ticket times.
+What Makes it Special: No-frills Mediterranean plates and wraps with fast ticket times.

-$$$$ Walnut Creek
+$ Walnut Creek Chinese

 Downtown Mandarin menu with familiar American-Chinese staples and quick lunch combos.
 A straightforward sit-down option steps from the Locust Street theater corridor.